percona/pxb-docs/docs/xbcloud/xbcloud_swift.md

 *xbcloud* has the following command line options:

 ### --storage(=[swift|s3|google])

 Cloud storage option. *xbcloud* supports Swift, MinIO, and AWS S3.
 The default value is `swift`.

 ### --swift-auth-url()

-URL of Swift cluster.
+The URL of the Swift cluster

 ### --swift-storage-url()

-xbcloud will try to get object-store URL for given region (if any specified) from the keystone response.
-One can override that URL by passing –swift-storage-url=URL argument.
+The xbcloud tries to get the object-store URL for a given region (if any are specified) from the keystone response.
+You can override that URL by passing –swift-storage-url=URL argument.

 ### --swift-user()

-Swift username (X-Auth-User, specific to Swift)
+The Swift username (X-Auth-User, specific to Swift)

 ### --swift-key()

-Swift key/password (X-Auth-Key, specific to Swift)
+The Swift key/password (X-Auth-Key, specific to Swift)

 ### --swift-container()

-Container to backup into (specific to Swift)
+The container to back up into (specific to Swift)

 ### --parallel(=N)

-Maximum number of concurrent upload/download requests.
-Default is `1`.
+The maximum number of concurrent upload/download requests.
+The default value is `1`.

 ### --cacert()

-Path to the file with CA certificates
+The path to the file with CA certificates

 ### --insecure()

-Do not verify servers certificate
+Do not verify server's certificate

 ### Swift authentication options

-Swift specification describes several [authentication options](http://docs.openstack.org/developer/swift/overview_auth.html). *xbcloud* can authenticate against keystone with API version 2 and 3.
+The Swift specification describes several [authentication options](http://docs.openstack.org/developer/swift/overview_auth.html).
+The *xbcloud* tool can authenticate against keystone with API version 2 and 3.

 ### --swift-auth-version()

 Specifies the swift authentication version.
-Possible values are: `1.0` - TempAuth, `2.0` - Keystone v2.0, and `3` - Keystone v3.
-Default value is
+The possible values are: `1.0` - TempAuth, `2.0` - Keystone v2.0, and `3` - Keystone v3.
+The default value is
 `1.0`.

 For v2 additional options are:

 ### --swift-tenant()

-Swift tenant name.
+Swift tenant name

 ### --swift-tenant-id()

-Swift tenant ID.
+Swift tenant ID

 ### --swift-region()

-Swift endpoint region.
+Swift endpoint region

 ### --swift-password()

-Swift password for the user.
+Swift password for the user

 For v3 additional options are:

 ### --swift-user-id()

-Swift user ID.
+Swift user ID

 ### --swift-project()

-Swift project name.
+Swift project name

 ### --swift-project-id()

-Swift project ID.
+Swift project ID

 ### --swift-domain()

-Swift domain name.
+Swift domain name

 ### --swift-domain-id()

-Swift domain ID.
+Swift domain ID